Frank Eugene Corder

-Background
+Early life and education

 Corder was born in Perry Point, Maryland, the son of William Eugene Corder, who was an aircraft mechanic at Edgewood Arsenal, and Dorothy Corder.
-He dropped out of Aberdeen High School in the eleventh grade and enlisted in the Army in October 1974.
+He dropped out of Aberdeen High School in 11th grade and enlisted in the U.S. Army in October 1974.

+Career

 Corder was stationed at Fort Knox, Kentucky and Fort Carson, Colorado, where he was trained as a mechanic.
 He was honorably discharged from military service in July 1975 at the rank of private first class.
 After his service ended, he worked as a truck driver from 1976 until his employment was terminated in early 1993.

 On April 15, 1993, Corder was arrested for theft and was arrested again later that year on October 9 for drug dealing.
 He was sentenced to spend 90 days at a drug rehabilitation center and was released in February 1994.
 After he was released, he was living with his third wife Lydia at Keyser's Motel in Aberdeen, Maryland.
 Lydia Corder left Frank three weeks prior to the incident, which is thought to have driven him towards deep depression and suicide.
-Friends claim he bore no ill will towards President Bill Clinton and probably only wanted the publicity of the stunt, based largely on his sentiments towards Mathias Rust's flight of a Cessna 172 from Finland to Moscow, USSR.
-The President was not even in the mansion at the time due to renovations, but was instead staying at Blair House.
+Friends claim he bore no ill will towards then U.S. President Bill Clinton and probably only wanted the publicity of the stunt, based largely on his sentiments towards Mathias Rust's flight of a Cessna 172 from Finland to Moscow, Soviet Union.
+The President was not in the White House at the time due to renovations, but was instead staying at Blair House.

 Incident

-Corder stole the Cessna on the night of September 11 and departed from Harford County Airport in Churchville, Maryland while severely intoxicated, which is presumed to have led to his later miscalculation.
-The plane was noticed by radar technicians at Ronald Reagan National Airport several minutes before he tried to steer it into the wall of the White House.
-At 1:49 a.m., he hit the South Lawn and died on impact.
+On the evening of September 11, 1994, Corder stole the Cessna and departed from Harford County Airport in Churchville, Maryland while severely intoxicated.
+The plane was noticed by radar technicians at Ronald Reagan Washington National Airport several minutes before he tried to steer it into the wall of the White House.
+At 1:49 a.m., he hit the South Lawn and was killed on impact.

-The crash caused a re-evaluation in security procedures around the White House, as the pilot had entered restricted airspace.
-Though the White House is rumored to be equipped with surface-to-air missiles, none were fired.
-The Secret Service has neither confirmed nor dispelled the rumor.
+The crash caused a reevaluation in security procedures around the White House, as the pilot had entered restricted airspace.
+Though the White House is rumored to be equipped with surface-to-air missiles, none were fired; the Secret Service has neither confirmed nor dispelled the rumor; however, in 2019 a CBS reporter spotted an artillery battery on the roof of a building across the street.